 Besides corrections to the correlation energy ORCA features UV- , IR-, CD- and MCD-spectra as well as EPR parameters for NEVPT2.
-The NEVPT2 correction to these properties enters the calculation as "improved diagonal energies" in the quasi-degenerate perturbation treatment.
-See section 6.9.2 for a detailed explanation.
+These properties are computed using the "quasi-degenerate perturbation theory" that is described in section 6.9.2.
+The NEVPT2 corrections enter as "improved diagonal energies" in this formalism.
+Further improvement are possible with the quasi-degenerate NEVPT2 (QD-NEVPT2).
+Here, the effect of the perturbation treatment is maped onto the model space leading to an improved CAS-CI wavefunction.